MrsBoombastic/VirginMobileClient/README.md

 # VirginMobileClient
-Fetching data from VirginMobile Polska using MITM!
+Fetching data from VirginMobile Polska using reverse-engineered API!